wp-plugins/linear-tag-cloud/readme.txt

 == Description ==

-A simple and clean tag cloud with a list of tags in percentual lines.
-Suitable for any theme because have measures in percentage and custom options for max tag number; background, border and text color of the bars.
+A simple and clean widget tag cloud with a list of tags in orizontal percentual lines.

+Suitable for any theme because have measures in percentage.
+Custom options for max tag number; background, border and text color of the bars.
+The default theme have simple orizontal bars with round corner but you can customize it with every css rules.
+No style is set for font-family or font dimensions or links: it keep your theme style!

+Add in your Wordpress and add the **Linear Tag Cloud** to your custom sidebar, set the max number of tags you whant to see, set the colours and enjoy!

 == Installation ==